 UNECE supports countries in strengthening mine tailings safety through various activities and projects.
 In addition to this online toolkit and training, information on the organization’s efforts can be found using the links in the lists below.
 The links provide an overview of UNECE’s past work on implementation activities and projects and cooperation with other international organizations and partners.

 While preparing this online toolkit and training, UNECE held a seminar on mine tailings safety in the UNECE region and beyond on 1 December 2020.
 The objective was to provide support to UNECE member States, including Parties to the Convention and beneficiary countries of the Convention’s Assistance and Cooperation Programme, in their efforts to implement the Convention and take action to strengthen TMF safety.
 The seminar was preceded by a related background information document and resulted in important conclusions, which have been integrated in the information throughout this webpage.

 - Contribution to the Green Growth Knowledge Platform’s webinar on how to strengthen mineral resource governance in 2021 with a full video recording of the webinar available here (online, 19 January 2021)

-- Seminar on mine tailings safety in the ECE region and beyond (online, 1 December 2020)
+- Seminar on mine tailings safety in the ECE region and beyond (online, 1 December 2020), including a full recording

 - Contribution to UN Environment Management Group (EMG) Nexus Dialogue on Mineral Resource Governance (online, 1 November 2020)